Jaitsar: Culture

 Jaitsar town contains a wide cultural diversity.
 Most of the people from the main city are local merchants and the people from surrounded rural area are farmers.
 The city has native Rajasthani people living there along with Arora community who follow traditional Punjabi culture with some native Rajasthani influence.
 Kashmiri Pandits (Kashmiri migrants) have been living in the city and nearby villages of 3LC (A) and 4LC since 1950 speak their native language 'Poonchi'.

-After decades of living as migrants, the Kashmiri Pandit community in Jaitsar has established a strong identity, with members receiving international recognition.
-Notable among them is Mukesh Kumar Sharma, recipient of the Fulbright Distinguished Award for International Teachers from the United States.